Driver's Ed Course

 Once you have completed your Driver’s Ed course, you can go to the DMV to take your written exam.
 Be sure you have all your forms in order before you head to the DMV to take your driver’s permit test.
 (See FORMS YOU’LL NEED)

-- Take the DMV Form DL 44, our Certificate of Completion (Form OL 237), and proof that you have completed Drivers Training or are enrolled in a Drivers Training program to the DMV.
+- Take the DMV Form DL 44, our Certificate of Completion (Form OL 237), and proof that you have completed driver training or are enrolled in a driver training program to the DMV.

 - Pass a written traffic law and sign test.